Rajan479/Sweet-Shop-Management-System/Backend/README.md

 **(7)** Created the controllers pacakge and added the SweetController, in this controller added the route for adding the sweets as post method.

 **(8)** In the SweetController added the get route for get the all sweets, get route for search the sweet by either sweetname or category or price range and for this @requestparam used.

+**(9)** Then added the jwttoken and bcrypt library in the build.gardle where the bcrypt libray used for the encryption of password and jwttoken is for authentication.

+**(10)** Implemented the JwtService for jwttoken and add the code.

+**(11)** After that AuthControllers are implemented and used the UserRegistartionRequestDto,UserRegistartionResponseDto, UserLoginRequestDto and UserLoignResponseDto.

+**(12)** Added the adpters also that is used for the converting object to another object

+**(13)** Added the configurations package and complete the springsecurity for basic configuration for example on which request admin only allow and all the requests are authenticated.

+**(14)** Added the CorsConfig for connecting the frontend and backend using addCorsMappings.

+Notes:
+    models represents the tabel data you are adding and pojo class. services contain actual business logic
+    repositories contains database access logic
+    dtos used for api data transfer